reboxer/discord-oauth2/README.md

 # discord-oauth2

-A really simple to use module to use discord's OAuth2 API
+A really simple to use module to use discord's OAuth2 API.

 Please check out discord's OAuth2 documentation: https://discordapp.com/developers/docs/topics/oauth2